2019-Spring-CSC-386/p00-project-1-rofy-elyor/README.md

 - USB to micro USB cable
 ________________________________________________________________________________________________________________________________________

-- Initializing constant and global variables, if any.
+- Initializing constant and global variables
-- Assigning pins to the appropriate components.
+- Assigning pins to the appropriate components
-- Turning on or off MagLock based on door sensor.
+- Turning on or off MagLock based on door sensor

 *Please see attached file: LockPro_Start_Code.ino to view full pseudocode.*